+A healthy Superannuation fund is an important part of planning for your retirement.
 Putting extra money into your superannuation is a great investment in your future.
 Once it becomes a habit, it is a pretty painless for most people.
-However, if you do it wrong, you could face costly penalties that erase the tax advantage of your super contributions.
+However, if you do it wrong, you could face costly rates that erase the tax advantage of your super contributions.

 Check the superannuation contribution limits to ensure you contribute correctly because if you go over the limits, it can be costly and waste your savings.

 An easy way to contribute is through salary sacrifice.
 This is extra money your request to go directly from your employer into your super fund.
 That money is subtracted from your taxable income, reducing the tax you pay each year.
 There is a limit on the amount of additional money you can put into your superannuation fund each year.

 How you contribute to your superannuation fund plays a part in determining the differences in tax benefits.
 You can choose to contribute before you receive your pay (salary sacrifice) but there is a limit on the amount.
 This is called the ‘concessional contributions cap.’

 The concessional contributions cap is the amount of money you can contribute to your super account at the concessional tax rate of 15%, which is a nice low rate of tax.